gatsbyjs/gatsby/docs/contributing/how-to-make-a-reproducible-test-case.md

 ---
-title: How to make a minimal reproduction
+title: How to Make a Minimal Reproduction
 ---

 ## What is a reproducible test case?